6vr/snake-game/README.md

 5- use arrow key to move Snake.

-6- use "space" for play/pause game
+6- use "space" for play/pause game.

 7- this snake-game always remember what is your highest scorer.